studmuehmi7187/01-tools/README.md

 ## Get familiar with Gradle

 0. Install the [Gradle build tool](https://gradle.org/); make sure you have a recent [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed and configured for command line use.
 1. Familiarize yourself by completing the [Java application tutorial](https://guides.gradle.org/building-java-applications/).
 Note: This requires a command line shell, such as bash.
-If you're running Windows, you can use git's bash, try Cygwin, or use Ubuntu on VirtualBox.
+If you're running Windows, you can use **Powershell**, **Cmd** or git's bash.
+In case you have Linux subsystem installed on Windows, you could try to use this.

 > Note: Using the gradle wrapper is generally advised.